fetchai/agents-aea/docs/gym-example.md

 pip install numpy gym
 ```

-## Demo instructions
+## Demo Instructions

-### Run the example
+### Run the Example

 ``` bash
 python examples/gym_ex/train.py
 ```

 Notice the usual RL setup, i.e. the fit method of the RL agent has the typical signature and a familiar implementation.

 Note how `train.py` demonstrates how easy it is to use an AEA agent as a proxy layer between an OpenAI `gym.Env` and a standard RL agent.